Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 The newly created Goatman then escaped and began attacking cars with an axe and roaming the back roads of Beltsville.
 Of course, the Beltsville Agricultural Research Center has outright denied any of this is true.

 The first reported sighting of the Goatman was in 1957.
 Eyewitnesses reported seeing it in Forestville and Upper Marlboro in Prince George's County.
 It wasn't until the 1960s that the first violent encounter would take place.

-The story goes that a young couple went to Fletchertown Road and were being bothered by something in the woods.
+The story goes that a young couple went to Fletchertown Road and were suddenly startled by something in the woods.
 The young man got out of the car to investigate, but he never came back.
 When an investigation occurred the next day, his severed head was found hanging in a tree above where the car had been parked.
 His body was never found.

 Another unbelievably violent encounter supposedly took place in 1962.
 The Goatman was accused of killing 14 people, 12 of whom were children, with the other two being adult chaperones.
 The group was evidently hiking too close to the Goatman's home.
 Unidentified survivors claimed that the Goatman hacked the victims to pieces with an axe, making noises "only the devil himself" would make.
 When police arrived, they found half-eaten limbs and a bloody trail leading to a cave.
 As might be expected, there is no record of this event actually occurring.

 The most famous incident involving the Maryland Goatman occurred in 1971.
 It was at this point that the article "Residents Fear Goatman Lives: Dog Found Decapitated in Old Bowie" written by Karen Hosler appeared in Prince George's County News.
 In this article, Hosler described how a family by the name of Edwards had lost their dog, Ginger.
 Ginger was found by Ray Hayden, John Hayden, and Willie Gheen a few days after going missing.
 She was found headless near Fletchertown Road.